takinabradley/Wes-Bos-CSS-Grid/readme.md

 ## 16 - grid-auto-flow dense block fitting

 `grid-auto-flow: dense` can be used to fill holes in the layout by rearranging items.
 It's not perfect, though, and if you don't have a `grid-item` that fits in the hole, the hole will not be filled.

+## 17 - CSS Grid Alignment + Centering

+Grid can be useful for centering in non-grid layouts.
+Useful properties like `justify-content`/`align-content`, `justify-items`/`align-items` exist for grid containers, and items can justify/align themselves with `justify-self`/`align-self`.

+`justify` works across the x-axis in CSS grid, and `align` works across the y-axis.

+CSS-tricks complete guide to grid is a useful guide, just like it's flexbox equivalent.

+The `items` and `self` properties control how the content inside each grid item is displayed between the tracks they fit inside.
+The `content` options control how all the items are laid out in the container.

+`place-items`/`place-content` can also be used as a shorthand to set justify/align properties of items/content at the same time.